LeoBertini/CoralMethodsPaper/README.md

 # Introduction

-This repository contains Supporting Material with auxiliary code as well as guided data processing tutorials, to accompany the following publication:
+This repository contains Supporting Material with Python and R code as well as data processing tutorials to accompany the following publication:

 **"How to quantify and minimise error in coral skeletal density estimates using X-ray µCT"**